 Take sugar for instance.
 Consuming large amounts of sugar is a recipe for disaster, as diets rich in sugar are one of the main causes of diabetes.
 Diabetes is basically a condition in which the body can no longer regulate and maintain blood sugar levels, often causing them to rise which can create a whole heap of problems both in the present, and indeed the future too.

 When we consume sugar, ordinarily, the pancreas secretes insulin which helps to lower our blood sugar levels, allowing the body to convert these sugars into energy.
 However, the more sugar you eat, the harder the pancreas has to work to produce enough insulin to break down these sugars, until finally... it breaks down and is no longer able to secrete insulin to regulate blood sugar levels.

 When this happens, a person is then classed as diabetic.
 In order to control and regulate their blood sugars, they’ll either have to inject insulin after each meal, or control it via swallowing a tablet.
-However, recent studies have now found that Omega 3 fatty acids contained in oily fish such as salmon and mackerel, could help to reduce the risk of type 2 diabetes, as well as help manage a number of conditions associated with the disease.
+However, recent studies have now found that Omega 3 fatty acids contained in oily fish such as salmon and mackerel, and krill oil, could help to reduce the risk of type 2 diabetes, as well as help manage a number of conditions associated with the disease.

 So can omega 3 fatty acids help prevent and manage diabetes?

 Oily fish which contains high doses of omega 3 fatty acids is beneficial for the human body in a whole variety of different ways.
 These fatty acids help the brain to function, help our eyesight, help maintain healthy skin, are great for our metabolism, our digestion, and much more on top of that too.